What is Radiofrequency Ablation (RFA)?

 What can I expect during treatment?

-- A follow up appointment is required for all patients.
+- A follow-up appointment is required for all patients.
 At this appointment side veins may be treated with ultrasound guided sclerotherapy.

-How does Rediofrequency Ablation work?
+How does Radiofrequency Ablation work?

 How does blood get back to the heart if the vein is damaged?